by Joseph Hili

 Gozo, Malta

 I live in the island nation of Malta.
-When I was young and attending the secondary school in the late 50’s, I had to study by the light of a kerosene lamp.
-Since there was no electric service in our area, we had no electricity at home.
-When finally the electricity passed our house, in 1961, I called a local electrician to come and install electricity in our house.
-He promised to come, but he never did it.
+When I was young and attending secondary school in the late 50s, I had to study by the light of a kerosene lamp.
+There was no electric service in our area.
+When the electricity finally reached our house in 1961, I called a local electrician to come and install electricity in our house.
+He promised to come, but he never did.

-I was so frustrated that I went to a hardware store, bought all the material necessary to wire two rooms, and from my knowledge I installed them myself.
+I was so frustrated that I went to a hardware store, bought all the material necessary to wire two rooms, and from my knowledge, installed it myself.

 Then I applied to get the electrical meter.
-The day the meter installer came, I was so frightened that he might tell me to take everything away because it was not a good installation.
-His helper, who was always with him just to carry his tools, looked at me and said, “Bravo, bravo, good work.
-You will pass the exam”.
+The day the meter installer came, I was frightened he might tell me to take everything away because it was not a good installation.
+His helper, who was with him just to carry his tools, looked at me and said, “Bravo, bravo, good work.
+You will pass the exam.”

-These words were so encouraging for me that I decided to continue installing electricity in all of our house.
+These words were so encouraging for me that I decided to continue installing electricity throughout our house.
 Then my neighbors asked me to install electricity for them also.
-I made many mistakes, but from them I learned a lot.
+I made many mistakes, but I learned a lot.

-In about 1997, I was returning home from an urgent electrical repair request from a farmer who had given me two big melons to take home.
+In about 1997, I was returning home from an urgent electrical repair request from a farmer.
+He had given me two big melons to take home.
 I once again saw the gentleman who had told me “bravo” 45 years ago.
-He was standing with his son waiting on a bus-stage.
+He was standing with his son waiting for a bus.

 He answered that he didn’t remember anything about that encounter, but he was very happy to hear it, and thanked me heartily.
 I told him that it was I who had to thank him.